Freedom of wombs: By country

 Uruguay in 1825, Paraguay in 1842, and Brazil in 1871.

-In Brazil, the Rio Branco Law, also referred to as "Law of Free Birth", was passed by the Brazilian Parliament on 1871.
+In Brazil, the Rio Branco Law, also referred to as the "Law of Free Birth", was passed by the Brazilian Parliament in 1871.
 By the 1870s social tensions were rising due to slavery.
 As a compromise, Parliament enacted a law freeing children born to enslaved women.
-The "Law of Free Birth" meant that no children were born enslaved.
-Slaves eventually were then granted freedom through manumission and later on, emancipation laws that targeted older slaves.
+The "Law of Free Birth" meant that no children were to be born enslaved.
+Slaves would eventually be granted freedom through manumission and later on, emancipation laws that targeted older slaves.

 Spain passed a similar law in 1869 to apply to its plantation colonies of Cuba and Puerto Rico, formally enacting it in 1870 with implementation set for 1872.
 On the Iberian mainland, Spain had abolished slavery in 1837.
 It is also known as Ley Moret (Moret Law).

 The countries that first denied the enslavement of babies born to enslaved mothers proceeded to abolish slavery in total later.
 Similar gradual abolition laws had been passed in some of the northern United States after the American Revolutionary War, namely, New York in 1799 and New Jersey in 1804.
 All the slaves were freed in both states before the American Civil War.

-Many of these laws can be found transcribed at The Free Womb Project.